top of page

 At the end of this project, farmers will: (1) improve and diversify their production systems through data-driven recommendations; (2) identify circumstances where adopting cover crops will not be only a viable option but will demonstrate improvements on soil health and sustainability of their farms; and (3) improve farmers economic well-being, quality of life, and professional inquiry of issues related to environmental stewardship and long-term sustainability.
 These outcomes represent critical steps toward agricultural systems sustainability and will lead to positive improvements in agricultural productivity and soil health.

-For more information and the current state of the project, please contact Carlos at carlospires@ksu.edu
+For more information and the current state of the project, please contact Cesar Guareschi at cesarguareschi@ksu.edu or Dr Chuck Rice.

 Screen Shot 2021-08-16 at 3.08.38 PM.png